metocean/wavespectra/README.rst

    pip install ".[extra,test]"
    python -m pytest

-At the moment install in `development mode`_ fails because of the fortran specpart extension.

 Windows installation:
 ~~~~~~~~~~~~~~~~~~~~
 Currently there are some issues with the Fortran version of spectral partitioning in Windows systems.
 A workaround is described in: